kubastan/CLIM680_Project/README.md

 ---

-The **Madden-Julian Oscillation (MJO)** is a region of enhanced convection and precipitation in the tropics that propagates eastward from Eastern Africa to the Central Pacific Ocean.
-Unlike other atmospheric phenomena, the MJO evolves over longer timescales, with a period ranging between **30–90 days**.
+The Madden-Julian Oscillation (MJO) is a region of enhanced convection and precipitation in the tropics that propagates eastward from Eastern Africa to the Central Pacific Ocean.
+Unlike other atmospheric phenomena, the MJO evolves over longer timescales, with a period ranging between 30–90 days.
 This characteristic makes the MJO a critical focus for studying intraseasonal variability.

-The MJO significantly impacts the global atmospheric response, offering valuable insights for **weekly-scale weather predictions**.
-An **active MJO** is characterized by the eastward progression of enhanced convection, with suppressed convection following in its wake.
+The MJO significantly impacts the global atmospheric response, offering valuable insights for weekly-scale weather predictions.
+An active MJO is characterized by the eastward progression of enhanced convection, with suppressed convection following in its wake.

-This project investigates the ability of the **Unified Forecast System (UFS)**, a coupled ocean-climate model, to simulate this atmospheric cycle.
+This project investigates the ability of the Unified Forecast System (UFS), a coupled ocean-climate model, to simulate this atmospheric cycle.

 ---